Luzifer/twitch-bot/wiki/Home.md

     # Issue a timeout on the user who wrote the chat-line
     - timeout: 1s # Duration value: 1s / 1m / 1h

+    # Set a variable to value defined for later usage
+    - variable: myvar       # String, name of the variable to set (applies templating)
+      clear: false          # Boolean, clear the variable
+      set: '{{ .channel }}' # String, value to set the variable to (applies templating)

     # Send a whisper (ATTENTION: You need to have a known / verified bot for this!)
     # Without being known / verified your whisper will just silently get dropped by Twitch
     # Go here to get that verification: https://dev.twitch.tv/limit-increase